 MCBA Members and Friends:

 Greetings from your 2015 MCBA President!
 This year marks the 90th one in which the Marion County Bar Association (“MCBA”) has existed in some form or fashion, and I am honored that my term falls at such an historic time.
-I am also blessed to be following the strong leadership of Lifetime MCBA Member Cassandra Bentley McNair and TaKeena Thompson (2014 and 2013 MCBA Presidents, respectively).
+I am also blessed to be following the strong leadership of MCBA Life Member Cassandra Bentley McNair and TaKeena Thompson (2014 and 2013 MCBA Presidents, respectively).

 The vision of MCBA is guided by the fundamental principles of FAIRNESS, JUSTICE, and EQUALITY for all.
 MCBA’s mission is to support the professionalism and collegiality of attorneys, judges, and law students in the Central Indiana area.
 We accomplish these goals by providing a forum for meaningful political involvement, positive economic development, broad opportunities for continuing legal education, and active participation in social justice initiatives that impact people of color within our local community.
 MCBA has a special interest in supporting the ongoing development of minorities within our legal community.